seale61/simple-weather-app/README.md

 ## Framework: Vue 2 + Vuetify
 ## Demo
 A working demonstration of this web application can be found [here](https://weather.sealeweb.com).
-This is responsive app and works well on mobile devices.
+This is a responsive app and works well on mobile devices.
 ## Installation
 If you don't have **git** installed, be sure to do this first.
 From a terminal command line, clone this repository by entering: